drowe67/freedv-gui/USER_MANUAL.md

 This section describes features on Tools-Options.
 Many of these features are also described in other parts of this manual.

-### FreeDV 700 Options
+### FreeDV 700 C/D/E Options

 Control | Description
  --- | --- |
-Clipping | Increases the average power (700C/700D/700E).
-Make sure you transmitter can handle high RMS powers before using!
+Clipping | Increases the average power.
+Ensure your transmitter can handle high RMS powers before using!
-700C Diversity Combine | Combining of two sets of 700C carriers for better fading channel performance 700D Interleaver | How many 700D frames to Interleave, larger leads to better fading channel performance but more latency 700D Tx Band Pass Filter | Reduces 700D TX spectrum bandwidth 700D Manual Unsync | Forces 700D to remain in sync, and not drop sync automatically
+700C Diversity Combine | Combining of two sets of 700C carriers for better fading channel performance 700D Tx Band Pass Filter | Reduces 700D TX spectrum bandwidth 700D Manual Unsync | Forces 700D to remain in sync, and not drop sync automatically